Olivier IV de Clisson

-Olivier IV de Clisson (1300–1343), was a Breton Marche Lord and knight who became embroiled in the intrigue of Vannes and was subsequently executed by the King of France for perceived treason.
-He was the husband of Jeanne de Clisson who eventually became known as the Lioness of Brittany.
+Olivier IV de Clisson (c.
+1300–1343) was a Breton Marche Lord and knight who became embroiled in the intrigue of Vannes during the War of the Breton Succession and was subsequently executed by the King of France for perceived treason.
+He was the husband of Jeanne de Clisson, who upon his death mounted a campaign of vengeance by which she became known as the "Lioness of Brittany".

 Lord of the Breton border lands, Vassal of Brittany and France

-The de Clissons were regional lords of lands in south western Brittany and answerable as vassals of the Duke of Brittany.
-They had also however married into families with French lands in Normandy, Maine and Anjou and were therefore also considered owing allegiances to the King of France.

-As an example Olivier IV with his father in law the Count de Roucy departed on an expedition with Phillip de Valois, then a cousin of the King of France to raise a siege of Genoa in 1320.
-He must have been considered inexperienced as this stage as he is only cited as a squire in official documents.
+The de Clissons were regional lords of lands in southwestern Brittany and answerable as vassals of the Duke of Brittany.
+They had also, however, married into families with French lands in Normandy, Maine and Anjou, and therefore were also direct vassals of the King of France.
+As an example, Olivier IV with his father-in-law the Count de Roucy departed on an expedition with Philip of Valois, a cousin of the King of France, to raise a siege of Genoa in 1320.
+He must have been considered inexperienced at this stage as he is only cited as a squire in official documents.

 First marriage

-In 1320, Olivier married Blanche de Bouville at the Chateau de Clisson, in the presence of Philippe Valois of France.
-Blanche was the daughter of Jean IV de Bouville, Lord of Milly and Marguerite de Bomez, Dame de Bommiers, Chateaumeillant and Montfaucon.
+In 1320, Olivier married Blanche de Bouville at the Chateau de Clisson, in the presence of Philip of Valois.
+Blanche was the daughter of Jean IV de Bouville, Lord of Milly (near Paris) and Marguerite de Bomez, Dame de Bommiers, Chateaumeillant and Montfaucon.

-From this marriage, a son Jean de Clisson is born around 1321, who would become the next Lord of Milly, but died young.
-Blanche dies in 1329 and was buried in the Cordeliers convent in Nantes.
+From this marriage, a son, Jean de Clisson, was born around 1321, who eventually became the next Lord of Milly but died young.
+Blanche died in 1329 and was buried in the Cordeliers convent in Nantes.

 Second marriage

-In 1330, Olivier married again, this time to Jeanne de Belleville.

-Jeanne, a recent widow herself of the lord of Chateaubriant, controlled areas in Poitou just south of the Breton border from Beauvoir-sur-Mer in the west to Cheaumur in the southeast of Clisson.
-Combining these assets would make Jeanne and Olivier the seigneurial power (senior Lord of an area) in the border region of Brittany.
+In 1330, Olivier married again, this time to Jeanne de Belleville, a recent widow of the lord of Chateaubriant who controlled areas in Poitou just south of the Breton border from Beauvoir-sur-Mer in the west to Cheaumur in the southeast of Clisson.
+Combining their assets made Jeanne and Olivier the seigneurial power in the border region of Brittany.
 Jeanne and Olivier eventually had five children: